-Children’s has graft survival rates that are higher than the national average for 30 days and one year after transplant.
+Children’s has graft survival rates that are higher than the national average for 30 days, one year and three years after transplant.

 What does this data mean?

 The graph shows the survival rates of the graft (a transplanted organ, such as a kidney) 30 days, one year and three years after the transplant.
-Our 30-day and one-year survival rates are better than the national average.
+Our graft survival rates are better than the national average.

 Why are graft survival rates important?